RIP Darren Shahlavi (1972-2015)

 However, it was Ip Man 2, in which he went toe-to-toe with both Donnie Yen and Sammo Hung, which truly cemented his reputation.
 To have taken a seminar with Donnie at the age of 17, only to fight him on screen years later, is surely an amazing story in itself... full circle.
 The film was a huge success and remains a firm favourite.
 Donnie and Sammo also rated Darren very highly for his talents and commitment to the film.

-In the West, he worked as a stunt performer in major blockbusters likes of 300 and Mission: Impossible – Ghost Protocol and would later play memorable roles in the likes of I-Spy, Born to Raise Hell, Mortal Kombat: Legacy, The Package and more.
-Most recently, he played the main villain opposite Jean-Claude Van Damme in Pound of Flesh and was filming Kickboxer Revenge opposite Dave Bautista.
+In the west, he worked as a stunt performer in major blockbusters likes of 300 and Mission: Impossible – Ghost Protocol and would later play memorable roles in the likes of I-Spy, Born to Raise Hell, Mortal Kombat: Legacy, The Package and more.
+Most recently, he played the main villain opposite Jean-Claude Van Damme in Pound of Flesh and was filming Kickboxer: Vengeance opposite Dave Bautista.
 Darren always pleased fans with dynamic, larger-than-life and action-packed performances which proved him to be one of the most talented and skilled actors in the genre.

 Throughout his career, he traded blows with the likes of Eddie Murphy, Scott Adkins, Jean-Claude Van Damme, Steven Seagal, Steve Austin, Michael Jai White, Donnie Yen, Sammo Hung, Gary Daniels, Wu Jing and many more, in some truly epic battles.

 His journey and career were forged through sheer, hard work.
 With everything he achieved, it’s safe to say he truly conquered his dream to be an action star.
 It’s just a shame and tragedy that his journey ended where it did, as there was plenty more great work to come.
 He left this place far too soon.

 My thoughts are with his friends and family during this very difficult time.
 Thank you for everything Darren.